MicrosoftDocs/powerbi-docs/powerbi-docs/developer/projects/projects-tmdl-folder.md

 1. Open the PBIP in Power BI Desktop.
 1. Ensure the Preview Feature is enabled.
 1. **Save** the project.
-A prompt will be shown asking you to upgrade into TMDL.
+A prompt appears asking you to upgrade into TMDL.
 1. Select **Upgrade**.

 :::image type="content" source="./media/projects-tmdl-folder/upgrade-project.png" alt-text="Screenshot of prompt to upgrade semantic model folder to TMDL.":::

-the existing Tabular Model Scripting Language (TMSL) file (*model.bim*) will be replaced by a *\definition* folder containing the TMDL representation of the semantic model.
+The existing Tabular Model Scripting Language (TMSL) file (*model.bim*) is replaced with a *\definition* folder containing the TMDL representation of the semantic model.

 :::image type="content" source="./media/projects-tmdl-folder/tmsl-to-tmdl-folders.png" alt-text="Screenshot of PBIP projects with TMSL folders and with TMDL folders.":::